danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 The subscription is active and healthy.
 But the next time Stripe tries to charge this customer, it will fail.

 We also create a local user in our database linked to this Stripe customer, so our webhook handler can look them up by Stripe customer ID.
-How you model this varies — you might have a separate subscriptions table, a different field name, or additional associations.
+Adjust this for your own data model.
+You might have a separate subscriptions table, a different field name, or additional associations.
 The code below shows a simple example where `User` has a `stripe_customer_id` column:

 ```ruby
 namespace :test_clock do